Graduate Program in Art History

 A major resource for 20th-century art is the International Dada Archive.
 Founded in 1979, it remains an invaluable resource for students and faculty at The University of Iowa as well as for Dada scholars throughout the world.
 Moreover, the University of Iowa Special Collections has a number of archives related to twentieth-century artists and artistic movements, from the Fluxus West Collection to the papers of Buster Cleveland.
 Moreover, the University of Iowa Museum of Art has an extensive collection of art from this period, the centerpiece of which is Jackson Pollock's Mural.
 In addition to the permanent collection, the UIMA hosts exciting rotating exhibitions such as "Napoleon and the Art of Propaganda" (2012) and “New Forms: The Avant-Garde Meets the American Scene, 1934-1949” (2013).

 Another major strength of the department is African art.
-The Stanley Collection of African Art at the University of Iowa Museum of Art is one of the country’s most well-respected collections of African art and provides an invaluable resource for graduate students.
-In addition to working with this collection, students have the opportunity to create material for Professor Christopher Roy’s Art and Life in Africa Project, which is a website designed to provide textual and video resources for people interested in learning about various communities in Africa.
+The Stanley Collection of African Art at the Stanley Museum of Art is one of the country’s most well-respected collections of African art and provides an invaluable resource for graduate students.
 The Project for Advanced Study of Art and Life in Africa (PASALA) is among the school's major assets, an interdisciplinary program of fellowships, scholarships, conferences, and publications on the visual arts in Africa.
+Among other things, it helped support the late Professor Christopher Roy's Art and Life in Africa Project, which is a website designed to provide textual and video resources for people interested in learning about various communities in Africa

 Graduate student Erin Peters in front of the Temple of Dendur at the Metropolitan Museum of Art,